santisq/PSADTree/docs/en-US/Get-ADTreePrincipalGroupMembership.md

 ### -Recursive

-Specifies that the cmdlet should get all group membership of a principal.
+Specifies that the cmdlet should get all group membership of the specified principal.

 ```yaml
 Type: SwitchParameter